snyball/hawck/README.md

 of the AWK programming language (plus, hawks are pretty cool I guess.)
 </small>

+## For package maintainers

+See the `install.sh` script for how Hawck should be installed, it contains a few notes for package maintainers.

 ## Security

 As you can imagine, with all this power comes great responsibility.
 Here's